-The time when whales migrate south coincides with the appearance of those stars and planets most useful for navigating to New Zealand – the setting sun, Kōpū (Venus), Te Waka o Tamarereti (Scorpio) and Māhutonga (the Southern Cross).
+The season when whales migrate south coincides with the appearance of the stars and planets most useful for navigating to New Zealand – the setting sun, Kōpū (Venus), Te Waka o Tamarereti (Scorpio) and Māhutonga (the Southern Cross).

 Measuring the height of meridian stars (stars on the same longitude) above the horizon using fingers and hands was a useful method for finding land.
-Polynesian sailors may have been guided by meridian stars like the Southern Cross.
-For instance, from Hawaii the bottom of the upright Southern Cross is four fingers above the horizon; sailing south it increases to one full hand span at the equator, and two hand spans when approaching the latitude of Tahiti.
+Polynesian sailors may have been guided by meridian stars such as the Southern Cross.
+For instance, viewed from Hawaii the bottom of the upright Southern Cross is four fingers above the horizon; sailing south it increases to one full hand span at the equator, and two hand spans approaching the latitude of Tahiti.

-The shape, movement and colour of clouds were important land indicators.
+The shape, movement and colour of clouds were important indicators of land.
 Convection clouds build up during the day over large islands, becoming higher, thicker, darker and slower moving than clouds over the sea.
 Cloud over high islands such as Tahiti and Hawaii can be seen over 150 km away.
-Small, characteristically eyebrow-shaped clouds that form over small atolls can be seen up to 50 km away.
-A reef is indicated by pinkish cloud, and the cloud base over forested islands is dark or green.
-If cloud is unusually bright, it means that sunlight is being reflected off atoll lagoons and projected onto the cloud base.
+The small, characteristically eyebrow-shaped clouds that form over small atolls can be seen up to 50 kilometres away.
+A reef is indicated by pinkish cloud, while the cloud base over forested islands is dark or green.
+When a cloud is unusually bright, sunlight is being reflected off atoll lagoons onto the cloud base.